pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

+Interestingly, <span class="strong-text">Middle-Eastern metal is rated very highly</span>
-Interestingly, Middle-Eastern metal (which gets split up into middle and eastern because of the genre tag parsing) is rated very highly.
+(it gets split up into "middle" and "eastern" because of the genre tag parsing).
 This chart has a lot of unexpected appearances, and I'm not sure there's much to read into here.
-When grouping by genres there are far more reviews per sample, so the weighted averaging doesn't stray far from the raw average.
+When grouping by genres there are far more reviews per sample,
+<span class="strong-text">so the weighted averaging doesn't stray far from the raw average.</span>